-Mosquitos are known vectors for such diseases as West Nile Virus, Eastern Equine Encephalitis, St. Louis encephalitis, Lacrosse Encephalitis and Dengue Fever.
+Mosquitos are known vectors for such diseases as West Nile Virus, Eastern Equine Encephalitis, St. Louis encephalitis, Lacrosse Encephalitis, Zika and Dengue Fever.

 Mosquitoes only need a very small amount of water on which to lay their eggs, and many places around your home can breed mosquitoes.
 Once they hatch, they don’t fly far from home, which means if you provide breeding grounds you will have adult mosquitoes!

 REMEMBER!!
 THE KEY TO PREVENTING MOSQUITO BITES IS TO ELIMINATE ALL STANDING WATER FROM YOUR PROPERTY.

 You can have a significant effect on local mosquito populations if you reduce mosquito breeding areas on your property.

 Here are some tips on how you can reduce standing water on your property and protect yourself from mosquitos.